 Medicaid claims for individuals who have been enrolled in a CCBHC shall include, at a minimum, the Medicaid identification number of the recipient, the diagnosed behavioral health conditions, the procedure code or codes corresponding to all allowable services provided on that day, the location of the service or services, specifically the licensed location where the service was provided or the clinician’s regularly assigned licensed location from which the clinician departed for an off-site procedure, and the national provider identification or equivalent Department of Health approved alternative as appropriate of the attending clinician.
 The provider must also comply with the requirements associated with any procedure code being billed.

-To receive reimbursement for CCBHC services pursuant to this Subpart, each program operated by a provider of service shall
+To receive reimbursement for CCBHC services pursuant to this Subpart, each program operated by a provider of service shall:

-have a valid operating certificate issued by the Offices;
+have a valid operating certificate issued by OMH and OASAS;

 comply with all applicable Medicaid requirements of title XIX of the Social Security Act and regulations promulgated thereunder and title 11 of article 5 of the New York State Social Services Law and regulations promulgated thereunder; and